Enter your zip code to instantly compare electricity providers in Pennsylvania and switch online in minutes

 Public utility companies are responsible for maintaining and operating power infrastructures like wires and towers, and these organizations deliver your energy to your home or business through your power lines each month.
 Pennsylvania's local utilities include Penn Power, Penelec, Duquesne Light Company, PPL Electric Utilities, West Penn Power and Met-Ed.

-Energy providers purchase electricity wholesale from generators and resell the energy to consumers like you.
+Energy providers, on the other hand, purchase electricity wholesale from generators and resell the energy to consumers like you.
 They are competitive companies that offer different rates and services to attract customers.
-While you're usually assigned a utility company based on your location, you can select whichever energy provider you'd like.
+While you’re usually assigned a utility company based on your location, you can select whichever energy provider you’d like.
 Top energy providers in Pennsylvania include Direct Energy, Entrust and Public Power.

 Renewable energy sources provided about 4% of Pennsylvania's total energy generation in 2020.
 This energy was mainly generated by wind, hydropower and biomass production.
-Wind energy was the state's largest source of renewable energy, generating about two-fifths of the renewable energy produced that year.
+Wind energy was the state's largest source of renewable energy, generating about two-fifths of the renewable energy produced that year, according to the Energy Information Administration (EIA).

 As of mid-2021, Pennsylvania had 26 operating wind farms across the state with almost 1,500 megawatts of generating capacity.
 These farms are typically found along the state's Appalachian Mountain crests or along the shores of Lake Erie.
 Pennsylvania also has extensive opportunities for hydroelectric generation with more than 83,000 miles of rivers, streams and non-powered dams.